Basement membrane: Clinical significance

-In histopathology, a thickened basement membrane indicates mainly systemic lupus erythematosus or dermatomyositis, but also possibly lichen sclerosus.
+In histopathology, thickened basement membranes are found in several inflammatory diseases, such as lichen sclerosus, systemic lupus erythematosus or dermatomyositis in the skin, or collagenous colitis in the colon.

-Origin
+Evolutionary origin

 These are only found within diploblastic and homoscleromorphic sponge animals.
 The homoscleromorph were found to be sister to diploblasts in some studies, making the membrane originate once in the history of life.
 But more recent studies have disregarded diploblast-homoscleromorph group, so other sponges may have lost it (most probable) or the origin in the two groups may be separate.